untoldone/bloomapi/README.md

 BloomAPI
 ========

 BloomAPI was originally this open source project.
 While BloomAPI is now a company with a different focus, this project is still actively maintained as set of libraries and executables to translate existing datasources into performant APIs.
-A public deployment of BloomAPI as well as more information can be found at https://www.bloomapi.com/documentation/public-data.
+More information can be found at https://github.com/untoldone/bloomapi/blob/master/DOCUMENTATION.md.

 To get a locally running copy of BloomAPI (only prerequisite is Docker with 4GB+ of memory -- if you are on a mac, you have to set this under docker preferences->advanced).
 We'd recommend running in production with at least 16GB of memory -- that said, it might work fine with less: